makerdao/pe-checklists/core/standards.md

 A core contract is one that:

+1. Any contract that is part of the [dss repo](https://github.com/makerdao/dss)
-1. will have ward status on or other privileged access to any other core contract (i.e. `Vat.rely(<new contract address>)`)
+2. will have ward status on or other privileged access to any other core contract (i.e. `Vat.rely(<new contract address>)`)
-2. will rely on the Pause Proxy as a permissioned actor.
-If the pause proxy has to directly interact with this contract then there is additional security and process work that needs to be done
+3. will rely on the Pause Proxy as a permissioned actor.
+If the pause proxy has to directly interact with this contract then there is additional security and process work that needs to be done.
-3. will be included in the chainlog as a canonical “Maker Contract”.
+4. will be included in the chainlog as a canonical “Maker Contract”.
 Even if the contract does not have elevated permissions in the system, a failure of a contract in the chainlog could result in cost (bug bounties) or reputation damage for the protocol.
-4. If a contract is put forward to a business partner of the DAO, by DAO members, close consideration should be given to whether it would be perceived as core Maker brand by those partners.
+5. If a contract is put forward to a business partner of the DAO, by DAO members, close consideration should be given to whether it would be perceived as core Maker brand by those partners.

 ## Protocol Engineering Review Process for Core Contracts